mwheeler235/opensea-rest/README.md

 We will be transforming the sale price to be more normal...TODO

 Pearson correlations show that none of the initial predictors have high correlations.
-Looking at the initial numeric predictors, we see that building height and plot size are most highly correlated with the Price.
+Looking at the same predictors, we see that building height and plot size are most highly correlated with the target (Sale Price).

 <img src="https://github.com/datavizhokie/opensea-rest/blob/main/img/initial_pearson_corr.png" width="250" height="250"><img src="https://github.com/datavizhokie/opensea-rest/blob/main/img/num_pred_corr_w_target.png" width="250" height="250">